 - Navigate to Update and Security >Troubleshoot and click on Windows Update

-- It will give you option—Run the troubleshooter
+- It will give you the option—Run the troubleshooter

 - Click on it, and let it complete.

-- Once done, you can then go back to Window update, and check if the download started again.
+- Once done, you can go back to Window update and check if the download started again.

 2] Manually Delete SoftwareDistribution files

 The troubleshooter will begin working to identify and fix the problem.
-Most of the time, it successfully resolves the issue by eliminating the stuck update from the list.
-After that, you can start the Windows update again, and it should cause any problem.
-At times the troubleshooter tells that it couldn’t fix the problem in that situation.
+Most of the time, it resolves the issue by eliminating the stuck update from the list.
+After that, you can start the Windows update again, which should cause any problems.
+The troubleshooter sometimes says that it couldn’t fix the problem in that situation.
 You can use the manual method to delete the cache.

 - Hold the Shift key and click on Restart to reboot the system in Safe Mode

-- Once the system gets restarted, Press Windows key + X
+- Once the system gets restarted, Press the Windows key + X

 - Select Command Prompt (Admin) from the list

-- Type net stop wuauserv in the command prompt to stop Windows update service
+- Type net stop wuauserv in the command prompt to stop the Windows update service.

 - Leave the command prompt open and open file explorer from the start menu